ashvardanian/StringZilla/README.md

 ### Collection-Level Operations

-Once split into a `Strs` object, you can sort, shuffle, and reorganize the slices, with minimum memory footprint.
+Once split into a `Strs` object, you can sort, shuffle, and reorganize the slices with minimal memory footprint.
 If all the chunks are located in consecutive memory regions, the memory overhead can be as low as 4 bytes per chunk.

 ```python